-- If your child has a food allergy, please make sure to state all allergies on the Health Form. - If your child has an EpiPen, or takes any medication for allergies, please list all medications on the "Release for Administration of Medication" form.
+- If your child has a food or any other allergy, please make sure to state all allergies on the Health Form. - If your child has an EpiPen, or takes any medication for allergies, please list all medications on the "Release for Administration of Medication" form.
 (See above.)